Mohamed-Adel17/Algorithms/README.md

 # Algorithms
-This repo contains the implementation of common algorithms in C language.
+This repo contains the implementation of common algorithms in C++ language.